kyeongnam-kim/web-test1/content/authors/admin/_index.md

 first_name: Kyeongnam
 email: kn1188@knu.ac.kr
 ---
-Kyeongnam Kim is a postdoctoral researcher of Institute of Quality and Safety Evaluation of Agricultural Products at the Sung-Eun Lee’s Lab.
-Her research interests include agricultural and environmental toxicology.
-She leads the projects related to insect & plant, which develops methods related to molecular mechanism.
+My name is Kyeongnam Kim and I am a postdoctoral researcher of Institute of Quality and Safety Evaluation of Agricultural Products at the Sung-Eun Lee’s Lab in the field of Environmental Toxicology and Ecotoxicology.

+My passion lies in understanding the mechanisms of action of chemicals on plants and pests using Multi-omics and evaluating the environmental impact of agrochemicals.
+I am also committed to developing sustainable pest management strategies that promote the sustainability of plant and insect populations in the face of changing environmental conditions such as global warming.

+With 7 years of experience in the field, I have acquired a deep understanding of the complex interplay between the environment, chemicals, and biological systems.
+My goal is to apply this knowledge to create practical and effective solutions that balance the needs of agriculture, the environment, and human health.
+I am excited to continue exploring these topics and making a positive impact in the field through my research.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.